Serge de Gastyne: Biography

-From 1972-1974, I was privileged to know and study with Serge de Gastyne when he was head of the music department at Northern Virginia Community College.
+From 1972 to 1974, I was privileged to know and study with Serge de Gastyne when he was head of the music department at Northern Virginia Community College.
 In those days, the "Music Department" of NOVACOCO was a one-room temporary building on stilts, equipped with a single upright piano and an air-conditioner, sitting in the middle of a parking lot behind a re-purposed warehouse that sheltered the rest of the college.
 No ivied walls here!
 The first time I met Serge, I found him with his sleeves rolled up tuning that piano.
 He was very much a hands-on kind of guy who relished the idea of creating a music department from the ground up that reflected his own ideas of what was important in music and life.

 His classes were small.
 Only serious-minded students would be lured to such a Spartan setting, which turned out to be a great advantage.
 What developed was a rigorous, idiosyncratic, wide-ranging series of seminars on music that was perfectly suited to my situation and interests.
 Because of my years of listening to recordings, I came to his classes with much familiarity with classical music repertoire, but I had very little playing experience and almost no theoretical understanding.
 When Serge played music examples to illustrate a technical point, I was able to immediately connect his ideas to music that I knew and loved, so my progress in music theory and analysis was thrilling and speedy.

-As a composer, Serge was decidedly tonal and conservative, and as a teacher, very respectful and knowledgable of tradition.
+As a composer, Serge was decidedly tonal and conservative, and as a teacher, very respectful and knowledgeable of tradition.
 However, because he was an accomplished composer, when he talked about other composers, he spoke of them with the familiarity of an intimate colleague, which produced wonderful insights into the thinking of otherwise distant figures of the past.

 On one occasion, the subject was the uses of secondary dominant harmony.
 He was playing through the various examples from Piston's Harmony when he happened upon the opening of Mendelssohn's Wedding March from Midsummer Night's Dream, which, after the tonic fanfare, begins defiantly on the dominant seven of III.
 Serge paused for a moment and observed that he is often dismissive of Mendelssohn's music for its general drabness; but, any composer who could make something this outrageous sound OK in a wedding march had to be a genius!"